 How I work as a supervisor

 My approach to supervision is collaborative, non-hierarchical, and grounded in mutual respect.
-I aim to ensure that you, as a supervisee, are genuinely getting what you need from our work together.
-My role is not to instruct, but to offer guidance, reflection, and insight that supports your development, deepens your self-awareness, and strengthens your practice.
+I aim to ensure that you the supervisee is genuinely getting what you need from our work together.
+My role is not to instruct, but to offer guidance, reflection, and insight that supports your development, deepens your self-awareness, strengthens your practice, and provides empowerment when you are stuck or are have elements of your work that are causing you worry and fear.

 I bring the depth of my own clinical specialisms into the supervision space, particularly in areas including: